Abstracts, Philosophy of Physics

 November 20.
 Prof Simon Saunders, Faculty of Philosophy, Oxford University.

-In the Everett interpretation of quantum mechanics, the wave function of the
+Abstract: In the Everett interpretation of quantum mechanics, the wave

-universe has the macroscopic structure of innumerable branches, in each of
+function of the universe has the macroscopic structure of innumerable branches,

-I argue that ratios in the squared norms of branch amplitudes fulfil the three
+ratios in the squared norms of branch amplitudes fulfil the three key roles of

-easily demonstrated, whilst (ii), granted the structure to the wave-function,
+demonstrated, whilst (ii), granted the structure to the wave-function, is established

-is established by the Born-rule theorem due to Deutsch and Wallace.
-This talk
+by the Born-rule theorem due to Deutsch and Wallace.
+This talk is concerned

 interpretation.
 It can be relegated to a semantic problem, but it can also be